NetworkGraphs/graphysics/README.md

 * edges with polylines and arrows
 * multi-edges
 * graph direction placement left to right for edge labels read
+* collect muliple css rules in one litteral string

 # Development